particle-iot/docs/src/content/troubleshooting/guides/build-tools-troubleshooting/device-flashing-errors.md

 - You are flashing a binary for the wrong platform and using the `--force` option.
 Use the correct image instead, you should never need to use `--force`.
 - The hardware is defective.
 This particular failure happens more often with Gen 2 devices (STM32F205) and can't be repaired because the failure is in the flash inside the MCU.
 - See the less common scenarios below, as well.

+In rare cases, the `particle update` may not be able to switch the device into DFU mode (blinking yellow automatically).
+If this occurs, press and hold MODE (or SETUP), tap RESET, and continue holding down MODE until the status LED blinks yellow, then release to put the device in DFU mode.

 ## Device restore JTAG (SWD/JTAG)